 3. Identify - Point to a picture and ask the child to name the object.

-Motor Skills: Fine motor skills are activities that improve one’s ability to write and manipulate small objects.
+Fine motor skills are activities that improve one’s ability to write and manipulate small objects.
 Gross motor skills involve large muscle movement (e.g. running, jumping, hopping etc.).
 These skills are important for pencil control, balance, and coordination.
 Each Lesson Plan includes an activity to improve the child’s fine and gross-motor skills.
+Please do not skip these activities as they are key to the child's success.
 Also, refrain from using markers or pens in activities as they do not strengthen fine and gross muscles as much as crayons, painting, and pencils.

 Fine motor skills are those activities that allow you to better do things such as writing and manipulating small objects.
 Each lesson plan includes an activity to help improve the child's fine-motor skills.
 This week, play peek-a-boo with your child by covering your eyes with your hands, removing your hands, and saying "peek-a-boo."
 Help the child cover his/her eyes and do the same.